 The Board of Trustees has considered the need for a specific internal audit function and has decided not to appoint an internal auditor.
-However, the Trustees have appointed Mr M. Molloy, a Trustee and qualified accountant, as Responsible Officer ('RO').
+However, for the year ending 31st August 2018, the Trustees have appointed Mr M. Molloy, a Trustee and qualified accountant, as Responsible Officer ('RO').
 The RO's role includes giving advice on financial matters and performing a range of checks on the Academy Trust's financial systems including testing payroll, control accounts and purchasing systems.
 On a termly basis, the RO reports to the Board of Trustees on the operation of the systems of control.